 In connection with the Business Combination, XPDI's existing registration rights agreement was amended and restated to: (i) provide that we will file the registration statement of which this prospectus forms a part to register for resale of the securities held by the parties thereto under the Securities Act and (ii) afford each such party "piggyback" registration rights with respect to any underwritten offerings by the other stockholders and by us.
-We filed a resale Registration Statement on Form S-1 under the Securities Act to register certain shares of common stock or securities convertible into or exchangeable for shares of common stock issued in connection with the Business Combination and we may file additional such registration statements in the future.
+We filed a resale Registration Statement on Form S-1 (the "Resale Registration Statement" and, together with the registration statement of which this prospectus forms a part, the "Registration Statements") under the Securities Act to register certain shares of common stock or securities convertible into or exchangeable for shares of common stock issued in connection with the Business Combination and we may file additional such registration statements in the future.

-The shares of common stock being offered for resale pursuant to this prospectus by the Selling Stockholders represent approximately 20.1% of shares outstanding on a fully diluted basis as of August 8, 2022.
-Given the substantial number of shares of common stock being registered for potential resale by Selling Stockholders pursuant to this prospectus, the sale of shares by the Selling Stockholders, or the perception in the market that the Selling Stockholders of a large number of shares intend to sell shares, could increase the volatility of the market price of our common stock or result in a significant decline in the public trading price of our common stock.
+The shares of common stock being offered for resale by the selling securityholders pursuant to the Registration Statements represent approximately 53.2% of shares outstanding on a fully diluted basis as of August 12, 2022.
+Given the substantial number of shares of common stock being registered for potential resale by such selling securityholders, the sale of shares by the selling securityholders, or the perception in the market that the selling securityholders of a large number of shares intend to sell shares, could increase the volatility of the market price of our common stock or result in a significant decline in the public trading price of our common stock.
+Even if our trading price is significantly below \$10.00, the offering price for the units offered in XPDI's IPO, certain of the selling securityholders, including the Sponsor, may still have an incentive to sell shares of our common stock because they purchased the shares at prices lower than the public investors or the current trading price of our common stock.